mcdickenson/cs527/hw1/hw1-mcd.md

 #### (g)

-Comment on your result, which are inevitably far from perfect.
-In particular, what does the classifier flag as “cells”?
-Is this satisfactory?
-Is it a good start?
-Are there ways to get much better results based on individual pixel values alone?
-Why or why not?
+The classifier identifies dark pixels as "cells."
+In particular, it identifies cell walls pretty well.
+However, it also misclassifies some other dark spots that appear to be blemishes on the image (such as in the bottom-left quadrant of the yeast image).
+This is a good start, but it is not completely satisfactory.
+It would be difficult to get substantially better results based on pixel values alone.
+Edge detection would likely be a helpful addition for this problem, since all pixels within the edges of a cell should also be classified as belonging to the cell.

 #### (h)

-In what way is the Bayes classifier more expressive than the classifier based on a single threshold on pixel value x?
-Another way to ask this question is as follows: Describe the types of subsets of X = {0, . . . , 255} that each classifier can yield in principle, as p(c|x) is suitably changed.
+The Bayes classifier has the advantage of relying on the probability that a pixel belongs to the cell (or background) rather than relying on a single threshold.
+For $X = {0, . . . , 255}$, a single threshold can deal with 257 possible subsets (the empty set and any cut-off from 0 to 255).
+A probabilistic classifier relying on a probability threshold $p(c|x)$, on the other hand, has $2^{256}$ possible subsets.
+By having exponentially more flexibility, the Bayes classifier can deal with more complex classification problems.